-8. Oculus: Virtual Reality Goggles
+13. Oculus: Virtual Reality (VR) Goggles

+VR is an immersive and interactive experience.
+The American Psychological Association finds VR "particularly well suited to exposure therapy."
+We can work with triggers in a controlled environment.
 To introduce children to meditation, I won a grant and purchased VR goggles.
 There is a meditation app that immerses users in over 100 different environments.
 I feel like I'm on retreat.
 There is a 3D human anatomy app that I enjoy.
 While it is intended for students, I use it as a map before a body scan meditation.
 There are other science based apps that allow me to explore the cosmos, the atom, or the cell.
 This appreciation of creation (from the smallest particles to the largest galaxy clusters) enhances my meditation experiences.
 The Face Your Fears app provides unsettling simulations that I use to train the mind to remain calm.
-VR is an immersive and interactive experience.
-The American Psychological Association finds VR "particularly well suited to exposure therapy."
-We can work with triggers in a controlled environment.

-I begin by choosing an intention for 50 days, about the time it would take to establish a new habit or prune away an undesirable one.
-By dividing my waking hours into 20 minute intervals, I reinforce this habit 50 times a day.
 As of this writing, I am seeking to cultivate goodwill, and to correct the brain's negativity bias and interrupt the fundamental attribution error process.
 "Don't judge; bless" is a shorthand for this exercise.